ncri/ajaxify_rails/README.md

 We all know them.
 Those big requests changing the layout of the page so significantly that loading ajax into a content area and doing some minor layout tweaks here and there simply doesn't cut it.
 Sigh.

-There might also be links and forms that have already their own ajax functionality.
+There might also be links and forms which already have their own ajax functionality.

 To turn Ajaxify off for certain links and forms, simply add the class `no_ajaxify` directly to the link or form: